There is plenty to do in this tranquil part of South Taranaki - get active or just chill at the beach!

 Pihama Lavender Farm

-Situated in the grounds of Pihama Dairy Factory which has a history dating back to 1897 and a wonderful backdrop for lavender fields.
-Check out the website for Market dates.06 761 7012 Click here to go to website.
+This beautiful lavender farm is about 8km from town and situated in the grounds of Pihama Dairy Factory which has a history dating back to 1897 and a wonderful backdrop for lavender fields.
+Onsite shop, function centre, and monthly farmers market - 06 761 7012 Click here to go to website.

 Cape Egmont Replica Lighthouse & Museum